-Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.
-It is issued at course commencement and includes the number and types of assessment tasks, components and weightings, and the scheduling of tasks.
+Assessment: The Byron Bay High School Assessment Procedures and Schedules document will detail the course assessment program.
+It is issued at course commencement and includes the number and type of assessment tasks, the components and weightings, and task schedules.
 There will be a maximum of three tasks in Year 11 and four tasks in Year 12.